sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ## Query Decision Tree
 Duration: 20

-Now that we have the definitions, let's look at what happens when an end-user makes a request for data in Sigma.
+Now that we have the definitions, let's examine what happens when an end-user makes a request for data in Sigma.

-The following decision tree is very high-level and does not include lower-level details like security, system architecture, and so on.
-In this QuickStart, we are only focused on the query processing logic, although it is understood that this is not the only thing related to platform performance.
+The following decision tree is very high-level and does not include lower-level details such as security, system architecture, and so on.
+In this QuickStart, we are solely focused on the query processing logic, although it's understood that this is not the only factor related to platform performance.

-First, let's review the overall decision tree, showing all the possible routes based on what is discovered about the data requested by any query in Sigma.
+First, let's review the overall decision tree, which shows all the possible routes based on what is discovered about the data requested by any query in Sigma.

-Let's assume there is a Sigma workbook that has one table on it.
-The user may (or may not) have added a few calculated columns and they have published the workbook.
+Suppose there is a Sigma workbook that contains one table.
+The user may (or may not) have added a few calculated columns, and they have published the workbook.

-Take a few minutes to review the decision tree so that you are familiar with process.
+Please take a few minutes to review the decision tree so that you become familiar with the process.

 <img src="assets/calc_engine.svg" width="800"/>

 ### Conditions for using Snowflake Results Cache
-Sigma leverages Snowflake's feature called `Results Cache`, which is designed to improve the performance of data retrieval by caching the results of previously executed queries.
-This is beneficial because repeated execution of identical queries will be faster, saving compute resources.
+Sigma leverages Snowflake's feature called Results Cache, designed to improve the performance of data retrieval by caching the results of previously executed queries.
+This is beneficial because the repeated execution of identical queries will be faster, thereby saving compute resources.

 At the time of this QuickStart, the following are Snowflake's result cache rules.
 [More information can be found here.](https://community.snowflake.com/s/article/Understanding-Result-Caching#:~:text=Typically%2C%20query%20results%20are%20reused,query%20result%20has%20not%20changed.)